Reindeer in Iceland

 Reindeer are not native to Iceland.
 Originally they were brought to Iceland from Norway to raise a reindeer farm in Iceland.
 The first time the reindeer was brought to Iceland was around 1780.
 During the first years, it turned out to be a struggle as many of the reindeer did not survive the travel from Norway.
 It was not until around 1940 when the population of wild reindeer began to grow in Iceland reaching 3.000 reindeer.
 In the first years the reindeer stayed in the North of Iceland by Mývatn but today they are only found in the East of Iceland.

 Hunting reindeer in Iceland

 Reindeers are protected in their natural environment along with other wild mammals in Iceland.
-The protection for reindeers in Iceland stricter than for other wild mammals.
+The protection for reindeers in Iceland is stricter than for other wild mammals.
 Originally reindeer were brought to Iceland for agriculture, but they have been wild in Iceland and hunting reindeers has been done for almost the whole time the reindeer has been in Iceland.
 Hunting reindeers in Iceland are subject to restrictions on area, number, sex, and age of animals.
-The Environment Agency allocates hunting permits, but this must be applied for annually.
+The Environment Agency allocates hunting permits, but this must be applied annually.
 The hunting period for reindeer in Iceland is between July 15th and September 15th every year.

 Want to get to know about Icelandic animals?
 Here you can read about the Icelandic horse.